WH's Gidley Calls Out Media's Hypocrisy -- If Trump Doesn't Go to Wisconsin the Media Would Attack Him

 According to reports, Trump intends to meet with members of law enforcement in Kenosha, WI, to address the ongoing unrest following Jacob Blake’s death during a confrontation with police.

-Wisconsin Gov. Tony Ebers (D) and others have urged Trump to not visit at this time, but Gidley said the president wants to help the city and nation heal from the incident and the ensuing violent protests.
+Wisconsin Gov. Tony Evers (D) and others have urged Trump to not visit at this time, but Gidley said the president wants to help the city and nation heal from the incident and the ensuing violent protests.
 Gidley also pointed out that if Trump did not go to Kenosha, members of the media would criticize him for his inaction.

 “These people are divided, they are angry, they’re upset, they’re scared to see what their communities have devolved into,” Gidley said on Fox News Channel’s “America’s Newsroom.”
 “This anarchy cannot continue, and let’s be fair: If the President of the United States didn’t go there, the media would all be saying, ‘Why isn’t he going to Wisconsin?’
 It doesn’t matter what he does, the media, the Democrats are all against it.”